 Managing Analytics Teams: A Day in the Life of a Data Scientist

 This spring NZ Analytics forum event in Auckland was well attended with a focus on discovering 'how to get the best out of our analytics teams' whether new or established.
 Phil Shepherd, Harmonic Analytics CEO presented on the above topic including; a day, week and month in the life of a data scientist, motivating an analytics team and supporting an analytics team.
+For more details about the event please visit the New Zealand Analytics Forum.

 R&D Student Grants for Future Innovators